-Cooking Vinyl has consistently been in the forefront of the digital revolution.
-It was the first European label to do a deal with the MP3 download site eMusic and the first to enter negotiations with the peer to peer file-sharing company Kazaa.
-In 2005 Cooking Vinyl set up its own online distribution company, Uploader, which was sold in 2007 to the Independent Online Distribution Alliance (IODA), one of the best online distributors in the world.
+The company has consistently been at the forefront of the digital revolution.
+It was the first European label to do a deal with the MP3 download site eMusic and the first to enter negotiations with the peer-to-peer file-sharing company Kazaa.
+Later on, Cooking Vinyl set up its own online distribution company, Uploader, which was then sold to the Independent Online Distribution Alliance (IODA).

 In 2014 Cooking Vinyl was nominated for the AIM Independent Label of the Year Award.

 Cooking Vinyl Records is a member of the Cooking Vinyl Group of companies, which also includes Essential Music & Marketing, CV America, Cooking Vinyl Australia, Cooking Vinyl Publishing, DoubleCross Records and The Other Hand.